hyena/blood-money/README.md

 Todo
 ----
-  - Read token from config (or commandline?)
+  - Read token from config (or stick with commandline?)
-  - Move all network logic into a background thread.
+  - Implement refresh in main thread
   - Move these println's into a real logging system.
   - Fix up hyper and iron dependencies with real versions.
-  - The way I'm doing lifetimes with my closures is probably a debacle.
-There's probably a more elegant way to do this with lifetimes?
+  - Provide a better message when initial values aren't yet available.
+  - Remove earthen-ring-grabber.rs when the main
+    implementation is complete.

 Things that we might get to if this became more serious:
-  - Currently does not really respect changes in realm lists.
+  - Currently does not respect changes in realm lists.
     Requires a restart to handle those changes.

 License
 -------
 Although I can't imagine someone else using this: MIT, of course.